-We provide our children in the toddler community with a language-rich environment.
+Our Toddler Community is a language-rich environment.
 Adults speak directly to children and consistently use clear articulation, precise grammar, and specific vocabulary.
-Children at this age have a special ability to absorb language and we provide them with the best example of it during this sensitive period of spoken language acquisition.
+Children at this age have a special ability to absorb language and we provide them with the best example of it during this sensitive period.
 In addition to how speech is modeled, we also include books, poetry, song, nomenclature objects, and picture cards to develop language usage and vocabulary.
-Adults create a framework of trust and interest in which children want to communicate and share with others as well.
+Adults create a framework of trust and interest in which children want to communicate and to share with others as well.

-In the toddler community art is presented as creative expression and not to generate a product.
-These materials are always available in the environment for children to work with and include drawing, various forms of painting, chalk, and clay.
+In the Toddler Community, art is presented as creative expression and merely a means to generate a product.
+These materials are always available for children to work with and include drawing, various forms of painting, chalk, and clay.
 Opportunities for sewing, using glue, and cutting with scissors are also presented.
 Another form of self-expression, music, is ever-present in the toddler community.
 A musical environment is prepared that includes listening to recorded music, playing instruments, and singing.
 Both art and music also provide extensive possibilities for broadening language and vocabulary.

 Children are able to move about the environment freely, within limits, which allows them to develop and refine large motor coordination.
 Inside there are opportunities for movement games, yoga, and dancing, while outside there are climbing boulders, a bridge, tricycles for riding, wheelbarrows and wagons to push and pull, a balance beam, and plenty of space to run.
 We also introduce seasonal activities like shoveling snow, sweeping, and raking leaves.
 In general, movement is very meaningful in Montessori environments because it is integrated with the use of the materials.
 Children are allowed to use free, purposeful movement, enabling them to learn concretely.